-Minidoka National Historic Site is in the process of development.
+Minidoka National Historic Site is continuing the process of development.
 Visitors to the historic site can now explore the story of the incarceration of Japanese Americans at Minidoka War Relocation Center during World War II by walking the 1.6 mile interpretive trail.
-Twenty three outdoor exhibit panels tell the story of the people, the historic structures, and the cultural landscape that is preserved at the site.
+Twenty three outdoor exhibit panels tell the story of the people, the historic structures, and the cultural landscape preserved at the site.

-Three trailhead signs provide visitors with a map and information sections of the camp.
+Three trailhead signs provide visitors with a map and information about sections of the camp.
 Directional signs point walkers to specific buildings and landscapes.